 Having good balance is something most people take for granted, but as we age, our bodies start to lose the ability to maintain balance.
 Vision, touch, reaction time, strength, and coordination all impact balance and tend to decline with age.
 Balance helps you stay upright during everyday activities, and having good balance is essential for seniors to reduce the risk of falls and maintain mobility.

 At Buckner Villas senior living community in Austin, Texas, we strive to help our residents maintain their health.
 Our senior health and wellness programs cater to each resident’s physical, social, spiritual, and psychological needs to promote overall well-being.
 Our on-staff senior health and wellness coordinator works with each resident to develop a personalized workout plan, including exercises for balance.

 Contact us by calling 512.580.9882 to learn more about life at Buckner Villas.

 The best prevention for balance issues is remaining active.
 Almost all movement relies on balance.
 Walking a dog, doing household chores, playing with grandkids, or walking around the supermarket are everyday activities that can help improve balance.

-With aging, the body’s systems that identify body position, detect gravity, and promote stability and balance become less effective.
+With aging, the body’s systems that identify body position, detect gravity and promote stability and balance become less effective.
 Combined with muscle strength and mobility losses, these declines increase the risk of falls.
 Falls are the primary cause of injuries and death from injuries in older Americans.
-The CDC reports that a senior falls every second daily in the United States.

 - Head rotation – This exercise improves balance when vision changes are involved.
 Try this exercise sitting down first, and work up to standing.
 Gently rotate your head left to right, then up and down for 30-second intervals.